What is a Building and Construction Inspector?

 What does a Building and Construction Inspector do?

-Building and construction inspectors can also flag any violations, such as a homeowner putting an unauthorized addition onto the home, or when a home has so many violations that it needs to be condemned.
+Building and construction inspectors can also flag any violations, such as a homeowner putting an unauthorized addition onto the home.
 The homeowner will be given a certain time period to correct these violations, or can face legal implications.